zivtech/Bodiless-JS/packages/bodiless-layouts/README.md

-# Flexbox Grid Component
+# FlowContainer Component

-The flexbox grid (flexboxGrid) component is a layout component that allows you to select from a set of components, place them on the page, and resize them.
+The flowContainer component is a layout component that allows you to select from a set of components, place them on the page, and resize them.

 ## User Details

-When an empty flexbox is on the page you will only see a single empty line.
+When an empty flowContainer is on the page you will only see a single empty line.

 ### Add a new component

-When you activate a flexboxGrid you will be able to add a new component to the flexbox via the menu.
+When you activate a flowContainer you will be able to add a new component to the flowContainer via the menu.

 By clicking on the component selector button you can scroll through all of the available components.
 You can filter the components by: